TUD-RST/pyplane/README.md

 =====

-PyPlane runs either natively in a fully functional Python environment under Linux/ Windows/ MAC or as a stand-alone executable under MS Windows.
+PyPlane runs either natively in a fully functional Python environment under Linux/Windows/OSX or as a stand-alone executable under MS Windows.

 Prerequisites for running natively under Python